Anything we say about God is always metaphorical.

 CEO, Co-Pilot, Higher Power, Clockmaker, Baker, Weaver, Divine Therapist, The Force, The Singer, The Ground of Being, G-d, The Source, Architect of the Universe

 Who can say which is the “best” metaphor/word/image to use of God?
-Who am I to demand that you sign on to the language I use to speak about God as if my language was somehow uniquely ratified by God?
+Who am I to demand that you sign on to my God-language as if my language was somehow uniquely ratified by the Almighty?
 Would we not all speak more adequately about the invisible Mystery that is God, if we chose to honour and respect one another’s language?

-Does accepting that your language works for you and draws you closer to the reality we are both pointing to when we speak of God, mean that I cannot hold passionately to the truth of my language?
+Does accepting that your language works for you and draws you closer to the reality we are both pointing to when we speak of God, mean that I cannot hold passionately to the truth to which my language points?

 I believe, if I follow deeply and authentically the path to which my metaphors for God guide me, I will grow in my faith and trust in the reality of God in my life.
 I believe, if you follow deeply and authentically the path to which your metaphors for God guide you, you will grow in your faith and trust in the reality of God in your life.
 Let’s do that… okay?